JR0ch17/S3Cruze/README.md

 ## Contributions
-Please feel free to create pull requests, it would be greatly appreciated.
+I'm just beginning to code in Python so if you feel it could work better by coding it in a certain way, please feel free to create pull requests, it would be greatly appreciated.
+Honestly, please do.